hetida/hetida-designer/docs/structure.md

 ## Structure Package

-The structure package provides a set of tools and services for managing hierarchical structures in IoT-based data systems.
+The structure package provides a set of tools and services for managing hierarchical data structures.
 It includes utilities for interacting with databases, managing data entities like ThingNodes, Sources, and Sinks, and ensuring the integrity and consistency of these entities within the system.

 ## Components